sphinx-doc/sphinx/doc/tutorial/narrative-documentation.rst

 ``:ref:`installation```, the section title will be used (in this case, ``Installation``).
 Both the ``:doc:`` and the ``:ref:`` roles will be rendered as hyperlinks in the HTML documentation.

+What about :doc:`documenting code objects in Sphinx </tutorial/describing-code>`?
+Read on!